34 Eye-Opening Healthcare Statistics to Know in 2024

 What is the United States healthcare system?

-The government programs fall under two basic plans:
+The government programs fall under two basic plans.

-- Part A: Hospital/hospice insurance
+- Part A: Hospital and hospice coverage

-- Part B: Medical insurance
+- Part B: Doctor and outpatient services

 - Part C: Medicare Advantage plans